raulcodes/blog/content/posts/gnostic-go.md

-+++
+---
-title = "Thorough API Documentation and Client Code Generation" date = "2020-10-14" author = "Raul Camacho" authorTwitter = "_raulcodes"
+title: "Thorough API Documentation and Client Code Generation"
-cover = ""
+date: "2020-10-14"
+author: "Raul Camacho"
-keywords = ["api", "gnostic", "google", "protocal buffers", "openapi"] description = "How unfinished API documentation diminishes the usefulness of tools like gnostic" showFullContent = false tags = ["development", "go"]
+keywords: ["api", "gnostic", "google", "protocal buffers", "openapi"]
+description: "How unfinished API documentation diminishes the usefulness of tools like gnostic"
-+++
+tags: ["development", "go"]
+---

 Thoroughly document your API.
 Please.
 That is all.